Dispersive determination of neutrino mass ordering: INTRODUCTION

-The successful explanation of the particle masses from 0.1 GeV up to the electroweak scale by means of the internal consistency of SM dynamics encourages us to address the fermion mixing in the same formalism.
-We first argue that the mixing phenomenon of a neutral meson formed by a fictitious massive quark will disappear, if the electroweak symmetry of the SM is restored at a high energy scale \cite{Chien:2018ohd,Huang:2020iya}.
-This disappearance is taken as the high-energy input for the dispersion relation satisfied by the width difference between two meson mass eigenstates.
-The solution to the dispersion relation at low energy, i.e., in the symmetry broken phase, effectively binds the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements and the quark masses appearing in the box diagrams responsible for meson mixing.
-It will be elaborated how the typical $d$, $s$ and $b$ quark masses constrain the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements through the dispersive analysis of the $D$ meson mixing.
+The restoration of the electroweak symmetry is the only assumption required in our analysis.
+The disappearance of the mixing phenomenon is taken as the high-energy input for the dispersion relation satisfied by the width difference between two meson mass eigenstates.
+The solution to the dispersion relation at low energy, i.e., in the symmetry broken phase, effectively binds the Cabibbo-Kobayashi-Maskawa (CKM) matrix elements and the quark masses appearing in the box diagrams.
+Compared to conventional applications of dispersion relations to processes involving strong interaction, the symmetric phase in the present setup corresponds to the perturbative region, where high-energy dynamics is treated as inputs, and the broken phase corresponds to the nonperturbative region, where low-energy behaviors are constrained.
+It will be elaborated how the typical $d$, $s$ and $b$ quark masses constrain the CKM matrix elements through the dispersive relation for the $D$ meson mixing.
 The connection between the fermion flavor structure and the pattern of the Yukawa matrices, together with plausible relations among the quark masses and the mixing angles, have been speculated \cite{HF78,CS87}.
 For a recent reference in this direction based on Yukawa matrix textures, see \cite{Belfatto:2023qca}.
-We will derive the known numerical relation $V_{us}\approx \sqrt{m_s/m_b}$ \cite{Belfatto:2023qca} with the $s$ ($b$) quark mass $m_s$ ($m_b$) analytically from our solution.
+We will derive the known empirical relation $V_{us}\approx \sqrt{m_s/m_b}$ \cite{Belfatto:2023qca} with the $s$ ($b$) quark mass $m_s$ ($m_b$) analytically from our solution.
 Namely, our work realizes the speculation in the literature, and suggests that its underlying theory is the SM itself.